The Hunt for Robot Unicorns

 2. Desktop fabrication

-I mentioned above Carbon 3D and Desktop Metal, but it doesn’t stop there: factory machines are shrinking in size and becoming smarter.
+I mentioned above Carbon 3D and Desktop Metal, but it doesn’t stop there: Factory machines are shrinking in size and becoming smarter.

 In our portfolio are a CNC desktop waterjet (WAZER), a knitting machine (Kniterate), and a weaving machine using 3D body scans to make custom garments (Unspun).